Permitting Authorities for Public Land

 Canterbury District Councils

 - Each district council in Canterbury has their own procedure for access, but the Regional Film Office can support with the process.
+Please fill in the form or talk to us for more information.

 - Map of district boundary lines